Video-based automatic lameness detection of dairy cows using pose estimation and multiple locomotion traits: Methods

 \subsubsection{Step correction}

 The step detection was automatically controlled and corrected using the following procedure: for any given leg, mid-swings must happen before or after the stance phases, and the mid-swings must happen during the supporting phase of the opposite leg (left-right).
 When the step detection failed to meet these requirements, this indicated that the keypoint predictions were too noisy on that hoof.
+Only four videos were found to have problematic step detection.
 The frames with problematic steps were then removed from the keypoint trajectories, resulting in trajectories with one or several gaps.
 The trajectories were then trimmed to the part with the most remaining frames.
-Using this method, only four videos were found to have problematic step detection, and only one of them had less than two stance phases per leg.
-The latter was then discarded from the dataset, as at least two stance phases are needed to compute some of the features.
-As a result, the final dataset included 271 videos.